 In order to understand how fluid flows in the hypodermis we must understand just which anatomical structures the hypodermis includes.
 It is important to think of a different kind of organization in the body than we are used to doing.
 We can divide the parts of the body into the following categories:

-- internal organs (those found inside thoracic and abdominopelvic cavities),
+- internal visceral organs (those found inside thoracic and abdominopelvic cavities),

 - Hypodermal organs (connective tissue, muscle, bone, tendon, ligament, joints and their accompanying tissues like blood, lymphatics, and nerves, along with sebaceous glands and their relatives [milk glands]).